What Is Air Receiver Tank: Full Guidelines

 Compressor Control

-The air receiver tank provides a steady stream of air to compressor controls, eliminating short-cycling and over-pressurization.
-Uneven compressed air utilization causes uneven demand on the air compressor, resulting in rapid cycling of the compressor controls as the compressor turns on and off to meet moment-by-moment demand.
+The air tank provides a steady pressure for compressor controls, eliminating short-cycling and over-pressurization.
+Uneven compressed air utilization causes uneven demand on the compressor, resulting in rapid cycling of the compressor controls as the compressor turns on and off to meet moment-by-moment demand.
 Each time the system turns on and off (or loads/unloads) is called a “cycle”; it is better for the compressor motor to keep these cycles as long as possible.
 Over time, frequent short cycling will lead to premature failure of switches and other compressor components.
 Rapid cycling can result in excessive wear of the motor contactor or even a direct motor short because of winding insulation.
 The air receiver tank eliminates short cycling and provides more consistent system pressure to controls.

 Heat Exchanger